 Fall is a time of change.
 And change can be a beautiful thing!
 The glorious colors expressed in the trees’ changing leaves, the orange glow of the harvest moon, and the changes in the cooling of the wind.
 There are also changes in our happenings.
 The excitement of students heading back to school, football season kicks-off, and Halloween parties are just around the corner for good fall fundraising ideas

 Fall is an exciting time!
 Draw in this energy and create a fun, Fall fundraiser for your group or organization.
-There are numerous great fundraising ideas that can be successful any time of year, but here are a few fun seasonal ideas as autumn “falls” upon us…
+There are numerous great fall fundraising ideas that can be successful any time of year, but here are a few fun seasonal ideas as autumn “falls” upon us…

 Autumn Yard Work

 This fundraiser is a great group fundraiser as it encourages teamwork and lessons of serving the community.
 It would work just like a “walk-a-thon”, however, instead of walking, participants clean up yards in the neighborhood.
 Collect pledge donations in advance of your event.
 Do this by posting flyers around the neighborhood, and sending an email to your network (friends, family, neighbors) with a link to your online fundraising website where people can easily make an online donation.
 You could also have people sign-up to have their yard serviced right on your site!
 Include details about the day and times of your clean-up, and find out what yard services they need performed i.e. raking leaves, bringing in plants or outdoor toys inside, etc.